 How do I balance my washer?

 Balancing the washing machine is all related to the position of the washer’s leveling legs or washer’s feet.
-While the method for extending or retracting the legs can vary depending on the washer model, here are some common steps and tips you can follow:
+While the method for extending or retracting the legs can vary depending on the washer model, here are some common steps and tips you can follow when balancing a washer.

 - As a general guideline, the four washer feet should be flush against the base of the appliance (threaded into the base as far as they will go) before you determine if the washer is properly balanced or not.